graphile/crystal/postgraphile/website/postgraphile/usage-schema.md

 import { grafast } from "postgraphile/grafast";
 import preset from "./graphile.config.js";

-const pgl = postgraphile(preset);
+// Make a new PostGraphile instance: const pgl = postgraphile(preset);
+// Or import a shared instance:
+//   import { pgl } from "./pgl.js"

 /**
  * Given a request context `requestContext`, GraphQL query text `source` and